min2ha/ukwa-site/content/target/66850/index.en.md

   "subject": "Brexit : Impact on Wales"
 }

-# Unfashionably Internationalist: Brexitology and campaigning from Wales

 'Unfashionably Internationalist: Brexitology and campaigning from Wales' is a blog by Phil Doré, a nurse working in the NHS and campaigner with Wales for Europe and European Movement Wales.
 The blog began in 2018.